pilsprog/skyport-logic/docs/en/PROTOCOL.md

     > {"j-length": MAP-WIDTH-IN-J-DIRECTION // size of the map in the J-direction
     >  "k-length": MAP-WIDTH-IN-K-DIRECTION // size of the map in the K-direction
-    >  "data": [ // the map data, one J-column at a time
+    >  "data": [ // the map data, one J-"column" at a time
     >          [TILE(0,0), TILE(0,1), TILE(0,2), ...],
     >          [TILE(1,0), TILE(1,1), TILE(1,2), ...],
     >          [TILE(2,0), TILE(2,1), TILE(2,2), ...]]